 Meditation works in many different ways, you don’t have to be in the iconic meditative pose, you can be laying down, standing up, playing an instrument, drawing or whatever lets your mind focus on the here and now.

-The goal is to focus on your 5 senses, to clear your mind of constant chatter, aka “money mind” and to ultimately feel clearer and calmer.
+The goal is to focus on your 5 senses, to clear your mind of constant chatter, aka “monkey mind” and to ultimately feel clearer and calmer.

 There are many different tools that people use to gain greater understanding of self.
 The goal is to understand which tool works best for you and your belief system.